brandonroberts/angular/aio/content/getting-started/index-v2.md

     <div *ngFor="let product of products">
     ```

-    The `<div>` contents will be displayed once for each product in the list.

     <div class="alert is-helpful">
-    `*ngIf` is a "structural directive".
+    `*ngFor` is a "structural directive".
 Structural directives change which HTML or components are displayed.
 Technically, they shape or reshape the DOM's structure, typically by adding, removing, and manipulating the elements to which they are attached.
 Any directive with an * is a structural directive.
     </div>

-3. Inside the anchor element, display the name property of the product by using the interpolation syntax {{ }}:
+3. Inside the anchor, display the product's name by using the interpolation syntax {{ }}.
+Interpolation renders a property's value as text.

     ```
     <h2>Products</h2>